-Emission from incineration of oil residue / sludge on board vessels - MEPC.1/Circ.642 - 2008 Revised guidelines for systems for handling oily wastes in machinery spaces of ships incorporating guidance notes for an integrated bilge water treatment system (IBTIS) defines Oil Residue (Sludge) as follows: Oil residue (sludge) means the residual waste oil products such as those resulting from the purification of fuel or lubricating oil from main or auxiliary machinery or separated waste oil from bilge water separators, oil filtering equipment or oil collected in drip trays, and waste hydraulic and lubricating oils.
+Emission from incineration of oil residue / sludge on board vessels - MEPC.1/Circ.642 - 2008 Revised guidelines for systems for handling oily wastes in machinery spaces of ships incorporating guidance notes for an integrated bilge water treatment system (IBTIS) defines Oil Residue (Sludge) as follows: Oil residue (sludge) means the residual waste oil products such as those resulting from them purification of fuel or lubricating oil from main or auxiliary machinery or separated waste oil from bilge water separators, oil filtering equipment or oil collected in drip trays, and waste hydraulic and lubricating oils.

-The volume of Oil Residue (sludge) (M^3) incinerated for the entire fleet for FY 2017-2018 was 2155.17 M^3 .
+The volume of Oil Residue (sludge) ( $M^3$ ) incinerated for the entire fleet for FY 2015-2016 were 1458.5 $M^3$ .
 It is to be noted that the sludge consists of mixture of water, fuel oil and to certain extent used lubricating oils with constituents varying in uncertain proportions.
-This makes assessment of carbon content and CO_2 emission factor most uncertain.
-The sludge generated during the reporting year constituted about 0.69% of total fuel burnt under scope 1.
+This makes assessment of carbon content and $CO_2$ emission factor most uncertain.
+The sludge generated during the reporting year constituted about 0.75% of total fuel burnt under scope 1.

-MARPOL Annex V Garbages in categories "C" (Domestic waste), "D" (Used cooking oil) and "F" (Operational waste) - Quantity of such garbages incinerated on board are reported by vessels and the aggregate quantity is found to be 104.88 M3 for the entire fleet during the reporting period.
+MARPOL Annex V Garbages in categories "C" (Domestic waste), "D" (Used cooking oil) and "F" (Operational waste) - Quantity of such garbages incinerated on board are reported by vessels and the aggregate quantity is found to be 122.87 M3 for the entire fleet during the reporting period.
 It is to be noted that the garbage burnt is a mixture of various constituents making it very uncertain to establish carbon content and the GHG emission.